mykobob/blog/_posts/2016-1-31-Adapting.md

 ## What's in my way?

 Just like last week, my quiz scores were dismal.
 I didn't do as well as I had hoped from last week.
 I studied for the quiz as I had planned to last week, but unlucky for me, I forgot that there was a reading we had to do.
 As a result, I missed most of the the quiz questions that were over the reading.
 This will be added to my studying for the quizzes.
-Though it is good to quiz on the material, I just really hope the future quizzes will be more focused on the material taught in class.
-I feel like that would be more useful to know instead of the history of OOP.
+Though the readings have good quiz material, I just really hope the future quizzes will be more focused on the material taught in class.
+I feel like that would be more useful to know instead of, say, the history of OOP.

 ## What will I do next week?